Home

 Adult behaviour

-The moths are reminiscent of certain wasps and Heteropteran bugs and this may provide them with a degree of protection from small predators such as spiders.
-The aposematic patterning may also reduce predation by birds.
+The moths bear a strong resemblance to certain wasps and Hemipteran bugs and this may provide them with a degree of protection from birds and other small predators.

 Contact / About me